| Where is Dubai? | Public holidays | Dress code |

 - Schools in this list are usually western or international curriculum.
 Even the better Asian curriculum schools still have relatively low salary scales.

 - Schools in this list usually coincide with schools that are also the best for students, in the opinion of parents.

-Best schools for teachers in Abu Dhabi
+Best schools for teaching jobs in Abu Dhabi

 Schools worth trying in Abu Dhabi if you can't find a job at one of the best ones